• Natural Disaster Program

 Key stabilisation measures include:

-• Installing advanced soil anchoring systems for enhanced stability.
+• Installing soil anchoring systems for stability.

 • Adding debris flow barriers to protect against falling rocks and ensure safer travel.

-These efforts will fully restore the highway to its pre-cyclone function, ensuring it remains safe and operational for the community and businesses.
+These efforts will restore the highway to its pre-cyclone function, ensuring it remains safe and operational for the community and businesses.

 Benefits